jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     After downloading of complementary words in ANS_COMP.f, FastForth executes CORETEST.4th without errors which ensures its compatibility with the FORTH CORE ANS94 standard.

-    Notice that FAST FORTH interprets lines up to 80 chars, only SPACE as delimiter, only CR+LF as EOL and BACKSPACE.
+    Notice that FAST FORTH interprets lines up to 80 chars, only SPACE as delimiter, only CR+LF as EOL, and BACKSPACE.
 And that memory access is limited to 64 kbytes.
     You can always create FORTH words to access data beyond this limit...